 Shitamachi literally means "lower town," which in Tokyo meant the flatlands on the east side of the city around the Sumida River.
-The area was not necessarily poor but rather referred to the "low life" of merchants, craftsmen, fisherman, sailors, and tradespersons who had to work for a living.
+The area was not necessarily poor but rather referred to the craftsmen, fishermen, sailors, and tradespersons who lived there.
 A visit to the museum will give you a sense not just of the history, but also of the local culture of Tokyo, much of which still remains today.

 Traditional temples and lotus blossoms around the pond

-Yet the pond's most impressive sight comes in summer every year when thousands of lotus blossoms give the surrounds a sacred, magical air.
-The lotus flower has long been associated with purity, rebirth, and divinity in Japan, and the vast numbers of flowers covering the pond should not be missed.
+Yet Shinobazu Pond's most impressive sight comes in summer every year when thousands of lotus blossoms give the surrounds a sacred, magical air.
+The lotus flower has long been associated with purity, rebirth, and Buddhism in Japan, and the vast numbers of flowers covering the pond should not be missed.